Regularity and Stability Properties of Selective SSMs with Discontinuous Gating

 Our work focuses on Continuous-Time Selective SSMs.
-Inspired by architectures like Mamba \citep{gu2024mamba}, their defining characteristic is that the system's core parameters are dynamically modulated by the selection signal $x(t)$ and an auxiliary gating signal $\Delta(t)$.
+Inspired by architectures such as Mamba \citep{gu2024mamba}, their defining characteristic is that the system's core parameters are dynamically modulated by the selection signal $x(t)$ and an auxiliary gating signal $\Delta(t)$.
 Formally, the dynamics are given by:

+The~\eqref{eq:mamba_ssm_prelim} should be read as ``a continuous-time abstraction of a selective scan'': at each time $t$, the gating mechanism produces $(\Delta(t),x(t))$, these are fed into the per-architecture maps that produce the matrices $A,B,C$, and the resulting linear update acts on the recurrent state $h(t)$ with $u(t)$ as the driving input.
+We will refer to the substituted matrices $A_{\mathrm{eff}}(t)\coloneqq A(\Delta(t),x(t))$, $B_{\mathrm{eff}}(t)\coloneqq B(\Delta(t),x(t))$, and $C_{\mathrm{eff}}(t)\coloneqq C(\Delta(t),x(t))$ as the \emph{effective} time-varying matrices: they are what the recurrence actually sees once the gating mechanism has produced its outputs at time $t$.
+The next subsection states the regularity assumption we make on these effective matrices to guarantee well-posedness.

 \begin{remark}[Coupled-input selective SSMs] In many token-selective architectures, the same signal both \emph{selects} the parameters and \emph{drives} the dynamics; this corresponds to the special case $u(\cdot)\equiv x(\cdot)$.
-In this paper we keep $u(\cdot)$ and $x(\cdot)$ conceptually distinct to make the quantifiers in the passivity analysis explicit.
+In this paper, we keep $u(\cdot)$ and $x(\cdot)$ conceptually distinct to make the quantifiers in the passivity analysis explicit.
 Any condition proved for all admissible pairs $(x(\cdot),u(\cdot))$ remains valid (as a sufficient condition) under the coupling $u=x$. \end{remark}